Sinclair Launches first ATSC 3.0 Station

 Thinking About Cutting the Cord?

 Now’s the time to do it.
 The antenna you buy today will be compatible with the ATSC 3.0 programming that headed your way.
 You’ll be future-proofed for the nationwide rollout of this exciting new TV standard.
 Solid Signal carries the largest online selection of indoor and outdoor antennas.
-To get the best antenna for your TV market, call us at 888-233-7563.
+To get the best antenna for your TV market, call us at [email protected].
 You can also fill out the form below and send it to us.

 About the Author